ebpf-networking/bash-cni/bashcni-bin/README.md

 The host-local plugin provides the address `10.244.0.3` for the newly created container.
 It also shows that the gateway IP address is `10.244.0.1`.

+The bridge plugin creates the veth pairs between the bridge and the containers.
 The advantages of using go and the bridge plugin include the following:
 - It calls the host-local plugin for IPAM.
 - It eliminates most of the ip commands.
 - There is no dependency on nmap or jq.